josalhor/conway-hackeps-2022/README.md

 - https://conwaylife.com/wiki/Still_life

 Then I created the `merge_side.py` script that allowed me to merge all of the patters together.
+You can find more info in `Makefile`.

 You can find the patters in `patterns/`.
 After merging them I ended up with `patters/hackeps`.

 If all the individual patterns for the layers are stable, their concatenation (with enough spacing) is also stable!
 So the final pattern is stable! :)

-But wait!
-There is more!
+# WAIT WAIT WAIT.
+YOU ARE AVOIDING THE QUESTION YOU CRAZY BASTARD!
+THE SOLUTION YOU HAVE PROVIDED LEADS TO THE FINAL PATTERN AND NOT THE OTHER WAY AROUND!!!!
+HOW DID YOU DO THAT??

+Well.
+Magic.
+Also called SATisfiability solvers!

+As you may know Game of Life is not reversible: https://en.wikipedia.org/wiki/Reversible_cellular_automaton#Critters

+This means that while you can always move forwards, in game of life you cannot move backwards!
+For instance, imagine trying to move backwards from an empty board, the ammount of solutions is infinite!
+Even if the size of the board is fixed, moving backwards is exponentially complex.

+However, with enough compute power, enough [scientific literature research](https://link.springer.com/chapter/10.1007/978-3-540-76928-6_63), the [right tools](https://github.com/flopp/gol-sat) and the right [SAT solver](https://github.com/conp-solutions/mergesat) you can make (almost) everything possible!

+So what I did was reverse the pattern as much as possible without my computer exploding!
+And that's it!

+# Please explain it to me like I am 5 years old

+Gotcha.
+So the idea is:
+- Make fancy stable characters (See `patterns`)
+- Merge them so they make a fancy stable pattern (See `merge_side.py` and `Makefile`)
+- The stable pattern gets codified into (Conjunctive Normal Form)[https://en.wikipedia.org/wiki/Conjunctive_normal_form].
+You can find the codified problem in `problem.cnf`
+- The problem gets solved with a SAT solver (example: `./mergesat-binary problem.cnf`)
+- The solution gets reinterpreted as cells (each cell and each iteration gets mapped to a boolean variable) and made representable in `input.cog`

+# What is that thing that moves?
+A ... butterfly?
+A Mosquitto?

 When this was done, I decided to get really fancy.
 So I added a fancy horizontal glider in the pattern!

-The problem is, sliders go sideways!
-So I needed to do some research to found horizontal sliders.
+The problem is, sliders usually go sideways!
+So I needed to do some research to found cool horizontal sliders.

 Turns out there is a generalization of sliders called `Spaceshisps`: https://conwaylife.com/wiki/Spaceship